How Do You Influence Your Manager?

-Influence your manager, directors, as well as team members.
-This is an important element of a successful career.
-In this post, we talk about the varied aspects of influencing people, which ultimately comes down to listening.
+Influencing your managers and directors, as well as team members, is an important element of a successful career.
+In this issue we talk about the varied aspects of influencing people, which ultimately comes down to listening.
 Really listening.
 Actively listening.

 Being heard is so important.
-In life as well as in the workplace.
+In life as well as in the work place.
 You may think you’re eloquently getting your point of view across; your script is firmly embedded in your mind to encourage and persuade the other person.
 Then, once presented, you wait for that pat on the back and the congratulations.
 But none are forthcoming!
 Why?
-Perhaps you simply need to understand how to Influence your manager.

 It could be that you’ve had such a fixed idea in your head for so long that you feel sure is the perfect answer to a certain issue, and that no-one could better it.
 But it was met with a confused silence, non-committal statements or, even worse, you got into an argument or it ended up in a stalemate situation.
 Perhaps your manager then drew the meeting to a swift close and you were left bewildered as to why they couldn’t see the genius behind your thoughts.

 But did you know what your manager’s thoughts were?